Silanael/ardrive-cli-v1/README.md

 See [ardrive.io](https://www.ardrive.io) for more information.

 ## What is Arweave?
 **Arweave** is an immutable data storage system with the goal of long-term data preservation in a way that counters censorship and data loss that is the result of centralization.
-It does this by storing data inside the blocks of the **blockweave** (Arweave's equivalent of a blockchain) as opposed to storing it separately, this property allowing it to preserve the data for as long as miners and archivists remain incentivized to do so.
+It seeks to do this by storing data in such a way that miners are incentivized to hold as much of it as possible for as long as possible.

 Storing data requires spending Arweave's native cryptocurrency, "**AR**", some of which is distributed to the miners over time as a form of accumulating interest.
 See [arweave.org](https://www.arweave.org) for more information.

-## Requirements
-- Docker or a compatible container runtime